 If I move an account to a different Group, does the encryption key move as well?

 No, the key does not move.
-The account just has to backup once in its new location for us to capture the encryption key in the appropriate Group Certificate.
+As long as the destination Group has an active Group Certificate, the account just has to backup once in its new location for us to capture the encryption key in the appropriate Group Certificate.

 Can I get the encryption key for a server that is not backing up anymore?